pwv-vc/pwv-com/src/content/posts/post-announcing-pwv-fund-i.md

 If you’re a visionary technology founder looking to raise your pre-seed or seed, we want to hear from you.
 Please apply at [pwv.com/apply](http://pwv.com/apply).

 If you’d like to learn more about investing in PWV Fund I, please email [investors@pwv.com](mailto:investors@pwv.com).

+This post was originally published by Tom Preston-Werner on [tom.preston-werner.com](https://tom.preston-werner.com/2025/10/22/announcing-pwv-fund-1).